danielgafni/dagster-polars/README.md

 Implements reading and writing files in Apache Parquet format.
 Supports reading partitioned Parquet datasets (for example, often produced by Spark).
 All read/write options can be set via Dagster metadata values.
 Supports writing/reading custom metadata into the Parquet file's schema metadata.

 ### `PolarsDeltaIOManager`
 - `PolarsDeltaIOManager` - for reading and writing Delta Lake.
 All read/write options can be set via Dagster metadata values. `mode`, `overwrite_schema` and `version` can be set via config parameters. `partition_by` can be set to use native Delta Lake partitioning (it's passed to `delta_write_options` of `write_delta`).
 The IOManager won't manage partitioning in this case, and all the asset partitions will be stored in the same Delta Table directory.
 You are responsible for filtering correct partitions when reading the data in the downstream assets.
 Required dependencies can be installed with `pip install 'dagster-polars[deltalake]'`.
+Supports writing/reading custom metadata to/from the DeltaTable directory.

 ## `BigQueryPolarsIOManager`